Frequently Asked Questions

 Q2.
 What are the Ealing LTNs?

 A2.
-There were in effect eight of them implemented by 2 October 2020.
-An attempt was made to complete the implementation of LTN 30 ‘Loveday Road’ on 28 September 2020 at the northern end of Elers Road W13 but local residents stopped it citing a legal challenge.
+Nine of these have now been implemented.
 Ealing Council says they are ’temporary measures to ensure public safety’.
 They were created using Experimental Traffic Orders.
 Statutory consultation usually takes place during the first six months of installation and must take place before orders are made permanent.

 Q3.
 What is LTN 21?